Oxygen Therapy for Carbon Monoxide Poisoning: Emergency Protocols and HBOT Evidence

 Severity Criteria Treatment

-Mild COHb under 15%, brief exposure, headache only, no LOC 100% O2 via NRB until COHb under 5% and symptom-free
+Mild COHb under 15%, brief exposure, headache only, no loss of consciousness 100% O2 via non-rebreather until COHb under 5% and symptom-free

-Moderate COHb 15-25%, prolonged exposure, confusion, no LOC 100% O2 initially; consider HBOT, especially with cardiac or neuro symptoms
+Moderate COHb 15 to 25%, prolonged exposure, confusion, no loss of consciousness 100% O2 initially; consider HBOT, especially with cardiac or neurological signs

-Severe COHb above 25%, LOC, seizure, cardiac involvement, pregnancy HBOT as soon as possible (3 sessions within 24 hours)
+Severe COHb above 25%, loss of consciousness, seizure, cardiac involvement, pregnancy HBOT as soon as possible (3 sessions within 24 hours)

 Critical Coma, cardiovascular collapse Intubation, 100% O2, emergent HBOT, ICU management

-A practical challenge: not every hospital has a hyperbaric chamber.
-In the US, roughly 1,200 HBOT facilities exist, but many are outpatient wound care centers not equipped for emergency treatment.
-Critical CO poisoning patients may need air transport to a center with 24/7 hyperbaric capability.
+A practical constraint: not every hospital has a hyperbaric chamber.
+Many US HBOT facilities are outpatient wound-care centers not equipped for emergencies, so critical patients may need transport to a center with 24/7 hyperbaric capability.

-Carbon monoxide poisoning is one of the clearest indications for oxygen therapy in all of medicine.
-Normobaric 100% oxygen is life-saving and must be started immediately.
-For severe cases, HBOT reduces the half-life of carboxyhemoglobin from 80 minutes to 23 minutes and, more importantly, cuts the risk of delayed brain damage nearly in half.
-The Weaver trial remains one of the strongest pieces of evidence in hyperbaric medicine, with an NNT of 5 that few medical interventions can match.
-If you or someone you know is exposed to carbon monoxide, call 911 immediately and get to fresh air.
+Carbon monoxide poisoning is one of the strongest indications for oxygen therapy in all of medicine.
+Normobaric 100 percent oxygen is life-saving and must start immediately.
+For severe cases, HBOT shortens the carboxyhemoglobin half-life from 80 minutes to about 23 minutes and, more importantly, reduces the risk of delayed brain damage, with a number needed to treat of 5 that few medical interventions match.
+If you or someone near you is exposed to carbon monoxide, call 911, get to fresh air, and seek emergency care.
+For how this compares with other approved uses, see our guides to off-label versus cleared HBOT and documented HBOT success rates.

 Medical Disclaimer